 While Imlil has been lucky, other rural towns have been reduced to rubble, and are relying on outside aid.
 Fundraisers have been set up - for the British Moroccan Society Earthquake Appeal and High Atlas Foundation.
 “At the moment, people have enough food and blankets and are getting more tents to use,” says Aztat.
 “The next step is to find out how we can support families in rural villages to rebuild homes.
 We don’t yet know what the government is planning.”

 Aztat has cancelled all of his upcoming departures until 30 September, giving experts the opportunity to assess the routes, and ensure the safety of future visitors.
 But most other spots in Morocco are relying on business as usual.

-Is it safe to visit Morocco?
+Is it Safe to Travel to Morocco?

 What is crucial to know is that the Atlas Mountains are enormous, and so many areas even in the mountains (nevermind elsewhere in Morocco) are entirely unimpacted by the earthquake.
 With the number of jobs that tourism supports in the country, how travellers react will directly impact how Morocco recovers.

 The majority of Morocco is ready for visitors.
 “The impact of the earthquake in certain regions has been devastating, but it is a localised area,” says Hala Benkhaldoun, General Manager at Intrepid Morocco.
 “That’s what is not necessarily clear for customers - but we are committed to continuing to bring travellers to Morocco.
 So many people rely on that for their livelihoods.”